 Note: Back sweetening and bottling cider is a little tricky because the yeast will keep eating the sugars until the bottles explode.
 If you prefer a sweet hard cider, try back sweetening the cider with a non-fermentable sweetener.

 Step Nine: Age & drink

-Once you learn how to make hard cider and your first batch is ready, the hardest part is waiting for it to age before drinking it.
-Although aging is not necessary, the young hard cider may be quite tart and boozy when fresh but ciders will become more flavorful and smooth with time.
+Once make this hard cider recipe and your first batch is ready, the hardest part is waiting for it to age before drinking it.
+Although aging is not necessary, the young alcohol may be quite tart and boozy when fresh but ciders will become more flavorful and smooth with time.

 Consider aging hard cider for a minimum of one month but keep in mind 3 to 6 months can improve the flavor of homemade ciders, especially those with higher ABV content.
 I like to test a bottle each month to see how they change!